 Once the tube has been positioned into the stomach it is prevented from moving by a widening of the tube internally and a small flange or collar externally.
 A cap is placed over the external end of the fixed tube.
 You can tuck the external end of the tube under your clothes when it is not in use.
-Fluids and liquid feed can be passed through the external opening of the tube.
-This type of feeding is called enteral feeding.
+Fluids and liquid foods can be passed through the external opening of the tube.
+Receiving nutrition this way is called enteral feeding.
 It is commonly suggested for people who have complex medical conditions or disabilities affecting their ability to swallow.

 The fixed tube generally lasts for one to two years and can usually be replaced easily.
 Changing the tube does not usually require hospital admission.

-Motor neurone disease causes the muscles you have control over to weaken, become slow or uncoordinated.2 This can include the muscles involved in chewing and swallowing.
+Motor neurone disease causes the muscles you have control over to weaken, become slow or uncoordinated4.
+This can include the muscles involved in chewing and swallowing.

 When a person has weakness in the muscles involved in chewing and swallowing they may eat and drink less than normal, cough during mealtimes, take a long time to eat or be worried and anxious about eating and drinking.
 Difficulty eating and drinking can result in weight loss, malnutrition, dehydration, aspiration pneumonia and a loss of enjoyment of life.

-Gastrostomy enables you to have enteral feeds, fluids and medication through a small fixed tube that is fitted directly into your stomach, bypassing your mouth and throat.
-If you have lost weight or have become dehydrated through inadequate nutrition, enteral feeding may increase or maintain your weight, improve hydration and help to reduce tiredness and hunger.
+Gastrostomy enables you to receive nutrition, fluids and medication through a small fixed tube that is fitted directly into your stomach, bypassing your mouth and throat.
+If you have lost weight or have become dehydrated through inadequate nutrition, enteral feeding via gastrostomy may increase or maintain your weight, improve hydration and help to reduce tiredness and hunger.
 Some people with motor neurone disease can continue to take some foods and fluids by mouth after a gastrostomy.

-Best evidence to date suggests that people with motor neurone disease who have a gastrostomy to achieve adequate nutrition may live longer.3, 4 Your motor neurone disease will, however, continue to progress with or without a gastrostomy.
+People with motor neurone disease who have a gastrostomy to achieve adequate nutrition may live longer1,2.
+Your motor neurone disease will, however, continue to progress with or without a gastrostomy.

 PEG takes about 30 minutes to complete.